ckeditor/ckeditor5/docs/features/math-equations.md

 ## Customizing MathType service

 It is possible to use different services for MathType support.
 There are several ways to deploy it in the CKEditor 5 framework environment.
-The following instructions will allow you to customize MathType Web Integration services CKEditor 5.
+The following instructions will allow you to customize MathType Web Integration services for CKEditor 5.

 ### Java